districtr/districtr-v2/README.md

 | **PP** - Personal preference | Possible changes requested.
 Something the reviewer would do but is non-blocking. |
 | **O** - Opinion | Comment for discussion.
 Non-blocking.
 Could be a bigger idea that's relevant to the PR. |

+Open PRs will spin up a set of test apps for review, following the convention `pr-<pr number>-districtr-districtr-v2-<sub app>`, and would be available for testing at e.g. `https://pr-116-districtr-districtr-v2-app.fly.dev/map`.
+This behavior can be tweaks via `.github/workflows/fly-deploy-pr.yml`

 ### CI/CD

 Deployments are managed with GitHub Actions.